 The match, sub, and gsub functions accept strings representing regular expressions as their second arguments.
 AMPL regular expressions are similar to standard Unix regular expressions.
 Aside from certain metacharacters, any literal character c is a regular expression that matches an occurrence of itself in the target string.
 The metacharacter "." is a regular expression that matches any character.
 A list of characters enclosed in brackets is a regular expression that matches any character in the list, and lists may be abbreviated: [a-z0-9] matches any lower case letter or digit.
-A list of characters that begins with the character c and is enclosed in brackets is a regular expression that matches any character not in the list: $[c^0-9]$ matches any non-digit.
-If c is a regular expression, then c matches 0 or more occurrences of c matches 1 or more occurrences, and c matches 0 or 1 occurrence. c matches c only if c occurs at the beginning of the string, and c matches c only at the end of the string.
-Parentheses are used for grouping and c means "or"; c matches c only at the end of the string.
-Parentheses are used for grouping and c means "or"; c matches c only at the end of the string.
-Parentheses are used for grouping and c means "or"; c matches c matches c only at the end of the string of a metacharacter can be turned off by preceding it by a backslash.
+A list of characters that begins with the character $^{\circ}$ and is enclosed in brackets is a regular expression that matches any character stat begins with the character $^{\circ}$ and is enclosed in brackets is a regular expression, then r^ matches 0 or more occurrences of r, r+ matches 1 or more occurrences, and r? matches 0 or 1 occurrence. $^{\circ}r$ matches r only if r occurs at the beginning of the string, and r\$ matches r only at the end of the string.
+Parentheses are used for grouping and | means "or"; $r_1 | r_2$ matches r_1 or r_2 .
+The special meaning of a metacharacter can be turned off by preceding it by a backslash.

-In the replacement pattern (third argument) for sub and gsub, & stands for the whole matched string, as does $\0$ , while $\1$ , $\2$ , ..., $\9$ stand for the string matched by the first, second, ..., ninth parenthesized expression in the pattern.
+In the replacement pattern (third argument) for sub and gsub, & stands for the whole matched string, as does 0, while 1, 2, ..., 9 stand for the string matched by the first, second, ..., ninth parenthesized expression in the pattern.